-Choose whether you want the system to attempt to authenticate to the deployment as a part of the health check.
+Choose whether you want the system to attempt to authenticate to this deployment as a part of the health check.

-No, allow anonymous access
+- No, allow anonymous access

 Select this option if you do not want the monitor to attempt authentication.

-• Yes, require credentials for Basic authentication
+- Yes, require credentials

-Select this option if you want to attempt Basic authentication as a part of the health monitor.
+Select this option if you want to attempt authentication as a part of the health monitor.
 To require credentials, you should have a user account specifically for this health monitor which has no other privileges, and has a password set to never expire.